Table of Contents

 Many of the great Chinese criminals are industrious businessmen.
 “To be a good businessman, you must always have different options”.
 Flexibility, the ability to reinvent themselves are at the base of the success of the triads.
 One of the methods favored by triads to maintain loyalty to one’s own clan or to intimidate adversaries or traitors is the mutilation of a limb.
 At present only at least 57 companies are operating in Hong Kong alone.
 Although some clans have only about fifty members, other organizations have up to 30,000 members.
 The biggest are the 14K Triad, Sun Yee On and Wo Shing Wo.

 In the mid-1990s, 14K (where K stands for carats) was considered the largest of the Triads.
 It was formed after the Second World War and the Chinese Civil War.
-In 1997 began a war between 14K, then under the control of Wan Kuok-koi (called Broken Tooth Koi) and the Shui Fong (the water room, whose exotic name derives from the origins of the gang that date back more simply to a union of employees of the company operating in the water sector Wo On Lok).
+In 1997 began a war between 14K, then under the control of Wan Kuok-koi (called Broken Tooth Koi) and the Shui Fong (the water room, whose exotic name derives from the origins of the gang that dates back more simply to a union of employees of the company operating in the water sector Wo On Lok).

 Sun Yee On is by far the most powerful organization in Hong Kong.
 It has a branched structure and has at least 30000 members (more than the entire Hong Kong police force).
 It is not of Han origin, but Hakka and its members or their ancestors come from Chaozhou (Guangdong); it is believed that its founder was a major of the Kuomintang named Heung.
 After the death of the major occurred in the first half of the century, the leadership of the organization passed to his tenth son, Charles Heung Wah-Keung (December 16, 1948) who together with his brother Heung Wah-Sing, invested heavily in the industry of Hong Kong entertainment.

 In his youth, Charles Heung was also a Taiwan kung-fu film actor.
-In 1984, together with his brother Jimmy, he founded a film production company called Win’s Group (Win Entertainment) and is one of the largest groups in the industry.
+In 1984, together with his brother Jimmy, he founded a film production company called Win’s Group (Win Entertainment) which is one of the largest groups in the industry.
 This company is very strong in Hong Kong, so much so that virtually all local stars, apart from Jackie Chan, have made at least one film for them.
 In an interview, Charles said he wanted to give this name to his company because “every film is a battle”.
 Occasionally he does not disdain to interpret cameos in his films.
 For example, in 1992, in the gangster movie “Arrest the Restless” he played the role of an incorruptible policeman …

 In America and Canada, Charles Heung was listed as the leader of the triad Sun Yee On.
 For his part, the almost 60-year-old Heung denied being a triad leader even if he admitted that his family has a mafia background.
 Many of Hong Kong’s film companies are in the hands of criminal clans, and often force actors or actresses to participate in their films.
 The Heung company paradoxically represents a safe haven for some of these actors, so much so that Jet Li, the famous Hong Kong martial arts movie star, after the assassination of his manager in ’92, has only filmed for the Win.